Callum Wilkie

-Callum Sebastian Nelmes Wilkie (born 10 March 1996) is an Australian rules footballer playing for in the Australian Football League (AFL).
+Callum Sebastian Nelmes Wilkie (born 10 March 1996) is an Australian rules footballer playing for and co-captain of in the Australian Football League (AFL).
 A defender, he played in the South Australian National Football League (SANFL) and was overlooked at four national drafts before St Kilda selected him with pick 3 in the 2019 rookie draft.
-Wilkie debuted in the opening round of the 2019 season and is yet to miss an AFL match for St Kilda since his debut, playing 149 consecutive matches for the Saints.
+Wilkie debuted in the opening round of the 2019 season and is yet to miss an AFL match for St Kilda since his debut, playing 155 consecutive matches for the Saints (to the end of the 2025 season).

 Early career

 Wilkie played junior football for Walkerville before joining North Adelaide when he was 13.
 He also played for his school Rostrevor College.
 He represented South Australia at the 2014 AFL Under 18 Championships and attended the state draft combine, but missed out on selection in the draft.
 He would ultimately be overlooked in the draft four times.

 Continuing at North Adelaide, Wilkie came second in their 2017 senior best and fairest.
 In 2018, he played in North Adelaide's SANFL premiership – their first for 27 years.
 Wilkie won the club's best and fairest, and attended his second state draft combine.

 AFL.com.au named him among the best mature-age players ahead of the 2018 AFL draft, noting his marking ability and improved fitness.

-Wilkie admitted that he “wasn’t 100% focused on footy”, as he balanced his full-time accountacy career while also playing SANFL up until his drafting to the Saints.
+Wilkie admitted that he “wasn’t 100% focused on footy”, as he balanced his full-time accountancy career while also playing SANFL up until he was drafted by the Saints.
 Of his time before St Kilda, football for Wilkie was “enjoying footy for what it was - a little bit of an escape from work and then enjoying playing with my mates."
 Six clubs expressed an interested in drafting Wilkie at the end of 2018.